demisto/content-docs/content-repo/extra-docs/articles/CI-CD-Article.md

               # Upload MarketPlace Packs
               python3 build_related_scripts/MarketPlaceInstallerFromCICD.py --marketplace-packs-list $MARKETPLACE_PACKS_LIST

 2. **(Artifact Server only) Configure the the `bucket_upload.py` file.**
    <br/> Update the bucket name, main bucket path and format file before pushing any content from your Git repository.
 The artifact server is based on Google Cloud Storage. <br/> If using a different storage provider, you need to update the `bucket_upload.py` file with the required artifact server information.
 Contact Customer Support if you need to change this.

 3. **Configure the `xsoar_config.json` file.**

-    The `xsoar_config.json` file defines how content packs, lists, and jobs are set up on the production machine.
+    The `xsoar_config.json` file defines how custom packs, content packs, lists, and jobs are set up on the production machine.
 It consists of the following sections:

     | Content | Description |
     | ------- | ----------- |